 - Your game has a dedicated website, standalone page on your website, or a BoardGameGeek page.

 - Our board game media kit article has recommendations for what to include on this page.

 - You contact us 6-10 weeks before you want a review published.
 Rush requests will still be considered, however, we can’t guarantee publication by a certain date.

-- Broadcast our review on the social media platforms of your choice and link to our review from your website or Kickstarter page.
+- Promotion of our review on the social media platforms of your choice and link to our review from your website or Kickstarter page.

 - Respect our time.
 We spend many hours learning and playing your game, reviewing it, and discussing it online.

-If you’re a member of the board game industry and you’d like to share a story or some expertise we may be interested in interviewing you.
+If you’re a member of the board game industry and you’d like to share a story or some expertise, we may be interested in interviewing you.
 We love to sit down with designers, artists, publishers, and other members of the board game industry to discuss their creative process, lessons learned, and upcoming projects.
-For interviews, only number 4 and 5 from the section “What We Expect From You” apply.
+For interviews, we ask only two things: